knighthawk0811/vi-include-post-by/readme.txt

 ## == Coming Soon ==

-More display options.
+More display options.<br>
+Settings page with instructions and future settable options<br>
-Taxonomy and post type agnostic setable default thumbnail grab the actual small thumbnail image for srcset
+Taxonomy and post type agnostic<br>
+Setable default thumbnail<br>
+Option to include the thumbnail **inside** the content for better floating, etc<br>

 ## == Instructions ==